FS-17/draw_text/README.md

 # draw_text

 The `draw_text` package provides an enhanced `draw_text` function for drawing text on images in Flutter applications.
-It Based on `Image` pacakge, offering additional features and customization options for text.
+It Based on [`image`](https://github.com/brendan-duncan/image) pacakge, offering additional features and customization options for text.

 ## Features